OUR MISSION:

 Children have the right to be regarded as competent, to learn by having a voice in the community and the time to construct their own knowledge in their own way.

 By first reflecting on our personal experiences as children, then on our journey as teachers and parents, we can begin to embrace an image of the child that recognizes and values the inherent competence of the individual.
-By approaching learning from a strength-based approach, we can empower the earliest learners to take risks, pursue ideas, express themselves confidently and be open to collaboration and compromise.
+By approaching learning from a strength-based approach, we can empower the earliest learners to take risks, pursue ideas and express themselves confidently.
 Teachers present themselves as co-researchers, ready to share in the children’s inquiry through discussion and documentation to honor the work, deepen understanding and celebrate process.
+Children are seen as competent, unique and welcome.
+We believe that accommodations become possibilities, waiting for someone who's smaller or slower is the right thing to do, and we try to always remember that we are all learning something.
+By seeing children as community members, they believe that they are.
+That they are citizens of the world.

 JOY